 Read through the examples of narrative above and try exercises based on these authors’ narrative styles and techniques:

-1. Write a paragraph describing a character’s home city and how it has changed over the years.
+1. Write a paragraph of historical narrative describing a character’s home city and how it has changed over the years.
 In the next paragraph, describe how a character or section of the population spends a typical weekend in the city, showcasing more of the city’s unique details.